MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-branches.md

    If no tests are required in the workspace, the developer can create a PR to merge changes directly into the *main* branch, without the need for another workspace.

-1. Once the changes are merged, the shared team’s workspace will be prompted to accept the new commit.
+1. Once the changes are merged, the shared team’s workspace is prompted to accept the new commit.
 The changes are updated into the shared workspace and everyone can see the changes to those datasets and reports.

 :::image type="content" source="./media/git-branches/branches-using-client-tools.png" alt-text="Diagram showing the workflow of pushing changes from a remote git repo to the Fabric workspace.":::